 «Communications is at the heart of e-commerce and community.» (Meg Whitman)

-Basic sales funnel includes the following stages:
+The basic sales funnel includes the following stages:

 — Education (Interest).
 User is provided with more detailed information about the features and benefits of the product or service that can potentially interest them and solve their problems.